WaelHamze/xrm-ci-framework/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 | **MSCRM Restore Online Instance** | Restores an online instance from a previous backup |
 | **MSCRM Delete Online Instance** | Deletes an Online Instance |
 | **MSCRM Set Online Instance Admin Mode** | Enable/Disable administration mode on Online Instances |

+Some explanation for tasks that have the below in the names:
+beta: Still under development.
+May contain many bugs.
+Subject to breaking changes.
+preview: New functionality.
+May contain some bugs.
+Subject to changes based on feedback.
+deprecated: Task has been replaced with another task or is no longer required.
+Will be removed in future release.

 ## Build Automation